silentoplayz/Windows-Random-Desktop-Wallpaper-Changer/README.md

 ## Script Runs But No Changes Occur
 - **Permissions**: Ensure you have read and write permissions for the script and image folder.
+- **Check Image Integrity**: Verify that the images in your folder are not corrupted and are in a supported format.
 - **Error Log**: If you've set up a log file, check it for any error messages that can help identify the issue.

 ## Task Scheduler Issues